 The Historic Sites Association has published or helped fund local books that are significant to the culture and history of Newfoundland and Labrador.
 Many are available for purchase at the Heritage Shops or our online store.

 Anne Stine Ingstad takes us on a fascinating journey of discovery, connections, and change.
-This book begins with an expedition to the Norse settlements in Greenland and then onward by boast to the coast of Newfoundland and Labrador.
-She recounts the challenging and delightful journey and the many magical moments of discovery.
-In many ways her diary is also a tribute to the people of L’Anse aux Meadows whom she grew to love and depend on during her eight summers (1961-1968) excavating the only known Viking settlement in North America.
+This book begins with an expedition to the Norse settlements in Greenland and then onward by boat to the coast of Newfoundland and Labrador.
+Ingstad recounts the challenging and delightful journey and the many magical moments of discovery.
+In many ways her diary is also a tribute to the people of L’Anse aux Meadows whom she grew to love and depend on during her summers (1961-1968) excavating the only known Viking settlement in North America.

-For a brief period, around the year 1000 AD, a sizable Norse settlement existed at L’Ance aux Meadows in northern Newfoundland.
+For a brief period, around the year 1000 AD, a sizable Norse settlement existed at L’Anse aux Meadows in northern Newfoundland.
 Lavishly illustrated with artifacts, photographs and up-to-date maps, archaeologist Birgitta Wallace tells the story of how the site was discovered, excavated and interpreted.

 Workbook for children to explore archaeology in Newfoundland and Labrador.
 Features word searches, crossword puzzles, mazes, matching and more activities.
 Includes information on: Newfoundland and Labrador's ancient history, artifacts, archaeological tools, dig sites, prehistoric, historic and marine archaeology, and conservation and protection of artifacts.